gerjomarty/garden-socks/README.md

     - macOS: Instructions are in the [macOS User Guide](https://support.apple.com/en-gb/guide/mac-help/mchlp25912/mac)
     - Windows: Instructions are on [Microsoft's Support site](https://support.microsoft.com/en-us/windows/use-a-proxy-server-in-windows-03096c53-0554-4ffe-b6ab-8b1deee8dae1).
 Follow steps under "To set up a proxy server using a setup script", and use the server address as the script address
     - iOS: Press (i) button beside your chosen Wi-Fi network, press "Configure Proxy", choose "Automatic", and insert the server address in the URL field
-    - Android: Edit your chosen Wi-Fi network, "under Advanced options" for the "Proxy" option, select "Proxy Auto-Config" and enter the server address in the PAC URL field
+    - Android: Edit your chosen Wi-Fi network, under "Advanced options" for the "Proxy" option, select "Proxy Auto-Config" and enter the server address in the PAC URL field
 1. Visits to your chosen site should now go through the proxy server, while all others requests happen as normal!